 Students new to an Illinois public school already having grade 12 status should not test (e.g., a grade 12 student who moves to Illinois from another state or transfers into an Illinois public school after having been homeschooled until grade 12).
 However, some public school students in grade 12 are required to take the SAT.
-These grade 12 students include those who did not test previously and were not exempt previously.
-Please see the ISBE document posted on www.isbe.net/Documents/ Grade_12_Testers_Flow_Chart.pdf for details about which grade 12 students are required to test.
+These grade 12 students include those who did not participate in or have an exemption from any previous ISBE-provided administration.
+Please see the ISBE document posted on isbe.net/Documents/ Grade\12\Testers\Flow\Chart.pdf for details about which grade 12 students are required to test.